-Shoplifters may now meet with a Neighborhood Accountability Board (NAB).
+People who have committed an offense but whose victim cannot or will not participate with SIRJ may now meet with a Neighborhood Accountability Board (NAB).
 This is a panel of trained local volunteers.
 They listen to what happened and discuss with the offender the harm caused.
-Finally, the whole group – including the offender – determines how to make things right.
+Finally, the whole group, including the offender, determines how to make things right.

 Offenders acknowledge their part in the offense and have the chance to tell what happened, what led up to the incident, and what was going through their mind.
 They must consider the victim of their actions, why that victim was chosen, and what the impact has been on the victim’s life.
 This allows the person to take responsibility and voice regret for the harm that was caused.

 The person is reminded that participation is voluntary.
 They can leave at any time.
 Leaving the meeting, however, means the case goes back to court.

 When the offender is a juvenile, their parents attend NAB meetings as well.
 They can explain how their own lives have been affected and how they reacted when they heard about the incident.
 For people who have committed an offense, a meeting with the Neighborhood Accountability Board is a powerful force that the court is unable to offer.
 The person (with their parents, if applicable) and NAB will develop a contract, lasting no more than a few months, for the person to make things as right as possible.